pborenstein/esther.lol/src/esther.md

 were to be killed and their property pillaged.
 This decree was posted in throughout the empire.

-The king and Haman sat down to drink, and the Jews in the city of Shushan were unaware of what was coming.
+The king and Haman sat down to drink, and the Jews in the city of Shushan slumbered, unaware of what was coming.

 ## IV